 You will still have your data.
-And I encourage you to hone your skills at understanding Google Analytics, Facebook Page Insights, Instagram Insights, and the like.
+And I encourage you to hone your skills in understanding Google Analytics, Facebook Page Insights, Instagram Insights, and the like.
 These tools are your secret weapon to seeing that you are, in fact, being seen and heard.
 Silently.

 I encourage you to keep improving your copywriting skills, messaging, graphic design, and photography.

 But I also know what little joy those bring when you've put so much damn time into content, and you want to feel recognized, proud, heard, and seen for your creative efforts.

 Know that you already are, simply for being in this teeny-tiny minority of people who dare to create and publish at all.

 But don't let your ego lead the way forward, either.

 The path forward to having any true impact that will make even your most avid lurker come forward is having a meaningful, purpose-driven message.

 Say Something Worth Saying.
 And Keep Saying It.

 As a student of English Literature, studying Faulkner and Joyce like a verbal surgical operator, I learned that the #1 thing that makes a great novel is a universal message.